Careers and Salaries (Engineering)

 Aerospace engineers develop new technologies for use in aviation, defense systems, and space exploration, often specializing in areas such as structural design, guidance, navigation and control, instrumentation and communication, or production methods.
 They often use Computer-aided Design (CAD) Tools, robotics, and lasers and advanced electronic optics.
 Department of Defense and the National Aeronautics and Space Administration provided almost 15 percent of Aerospace Engineers jobs.
 Average Entry level positions for MS candidates is about 65K, and for Ph.D. it is 70K

-With the downturn in the jobs market, a lot of the leading-edge and mission-critical projects have been put on hold.
-So regarding recruitment, there has been a massive shift from J2EE or Java, C++ projects, or at least projects that require those technologies to more database export oriented projects.
+Computer Engineers with right new and emerging technologies are always in demand.
+Java, C++, python, cloud computing , artificial intelligence, DevOps, big data, mobile development etc are in demand.
 There is increased demand for project manager work and people with SAP and Oracle skills.
 Mainframe skills are no longer as much in demand, notably: AS400, RPG, Cobol, Cics.
-A lot of new projects with strong server side such as Java, J2B, EJB, plus languages like C# and C++ is always going to be around.
-Most CS jobs are in California (Core Software companies) and NY (Financial firms), Texas region.
+A lot of new projects with strong server side such as Java, python, R, C# and C++ are in demand.
+Most CS jobs are in California (Core Software companies) and NY (Financial firms) and Texas region.

-is worth it.. many get 6 figure starting salaries!
+is worth it.
+Many graduate students get 6 figure starting salaries!

 Top 5 Master's Degrees in most Demand